v-fearam/msbuild-examples/rest-api-client-generation/README.md

   - Create a Library project to generate the code, called "PetRestApiClient".
 NetStandard2.1
   - On "PetReaderToolTaskConsoleApp" create dependency to "PetRestApiClient"
   - On PetRestApiClient project create a folder "PetRestApiClient", this folder will contain the generated code and delete Class1.cs automatically generated.
-  - On PetRestApiClient add the following nuget packages:
+  - On PetRestApiClient add the following NuGet packages:
     - Newtonsoft.Json, it will be needed to compile the generated client
     - System.ComponentModel.Annotations, it will be needed to compile the generated client
 - On PetRestApiClient, create a text file named petshop-openapi-spec.json (on root).
 We are going to add the OpenApi spec, please copy the content from [here](https://petstore.swagger.io/v2/swagger.json) inside the file.
 We like repetitive build and depending only from the input, consuming directly the api could transform a build which works today to a build which fails tomorrow from the same source.
 In this example, we are going to raise a build error if you choose a URL as OpenApi spec input.